 This relates to increasing your knowledge and understanding so that you can enhance your learning.
 Each fieldwork placement has allocated study time per week.
 This time can be used to source relevant information on the conditions, diagnosis, and relevant legislation applicable to your placement setting.
 This time can also be utilised to work on your project or to complete worksheets and can be on/off the site.
-Please note, this is not time to book early flights home.
+Please note, this is not time finish earlier and book flights home.